Wawavoun/ELEKTOR_EC-6809/README.md

 CPU gerber need debug.
 I found an original board and did not build mine starting from those gerber !

-FDC+VDU gerbers are fully debugged.
+FDC+VDU gerber are fully debugged.

 FLEX and newdisk are "do it myself" adaptations.
 The original version was lost.